• Skip to main content

 Leftovers, if you have them, are great for making fish tacos.

 It’s best to use fresh fish the same day you buy it.
-However, you can store it in the refrigerator covered for three days.
+However, you can store it in the refrigerator, covered, for 3 days.

-If you purchase frozen fillets, allow them to thaw in the refrigerator overnight.
+If you purchase frozen fillets, thaw them in the refrigerator overnight.
 If you forget to do this, you can thaw quickly by letting them sit under cold running water.

 While you can cook fish directly on your grill grates, I highly recommend using a fish basket or fish grate.